JocysCom/UMQF/MORA/analysis/bible/entities/abraham-actions.md

 UMQ_final(a,e) = -0.19836 × 1.0 × 1.0 = **-0.19836 (Highly immoral)**

 ### 2 Ishmael - expulsion

+Context: Abraham expelled his son Ishmael into the wilderness, exposing him to a high risk of death.

 - ΔOS = -0.90
 - VSA = 0.58